-From January 1st 2020 the IMO (International Maritime Organisation) will be enforcing a new global cap on Sulphur usage.
+From January 1st 2020 the IMO (International Maritime Organisation) have enforced a new global cap on Sulphur usage.

 Currently ships run on fuel that contain sulphur.
 Using this fuel emits Sulphur oxides into the air.
 Sulphur oxide can be harmful to humans and lead to other atmospheric problems, such as Acid Rain.
 This is why the IMO have implemented the new regulation.

 These new changes are having a major impact on the shipping industry and means that shipping lines are having to use marine fuels with a sulphur content of no more than 0.5% against the previous limit of 3.5% in an effort to reduce greenhouse gas emissions.